30+ Basic Homestead Skills You Need to Learn

 - Using alternative energy

-- Switching to energy efficient light bulbs
+- Switching to energy-efficient light bulbs

 - Using a gravity fed drip-irrigation system in your garden